Python Virtual Environments Explained: venv vs conda vs pyenv

 pip-compile requirements.in

-# Install from the pinned file
+# Install exactly what's pinned

 pip-sync requirements.txt

-When venv Falls Short
+Where venv Falls Short

-conda — The Data Science Powerhouse
+conda — The Data Science Tool

 Miniconda vs Anaconda

 Use Miniconda.
-Anaconda ships with 250+ pre-installed packages (roughly 3 GB), most of which you won't need.
-Miniconda gives you just conda, Python, and a handful of essentials — about 80 MB.
-Install what you need, nothing more.
+Anaconda ships 250+ pre-installed packages (~3GB), most of which you won't need.
+Miniconda is just conda + Python + essentials, about 80MB.

-# Install Miniconda (macOS/Linux)
+# Install Miniconda

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh